postcss/autoprefixer/CONTRIBUTING.md

 Before you begin contributing make sure you have a [GitHub account](https://github.com/signup/free).
 * [Fork the repository](https://github.com/postcssAautoprefixer)
 * Clone a copy of it to your computer: `git clone https://github.com/USERNAME/autoprefixer`
-* run `yarn install` or `npm install` this will install all dependencies needed to run tests
+* run `yarn install` this will install all dependencies needed to run tests
 * File an issue, see [filing issues](#filing-issues)
 * Once issue is discussed and accepted, you can begin making the necessary changes